-Following a successful EOR polymer flood pilot at Mangala, a Field Development Plan for full field application of polymer flood in the Mangala field was approved last year and is currently under implementation.
+Following a successful EOR polymer flood pilot at Mangala, a Field Development Plan for full field application of polymer flood in the Mangala field is currently under advanced stages of implementation.
 In terms of scale, the project is one of the largest of its kind across the globe.
-Risks associated with the project include lower than expected recovery, inadequate processing of produced fluids thereby impacting performance of surface facilities, managing the polymer supply chain, and adhering to the overall project schedule.
+Risks associated with the project include lower than expected recovery, inadequate processing of produced fluids thereby impacting performance of surface facilities and managing the polymer supply chain.
 In addition, the use of such a recovery technique may significantly increase the operational costs.
-All these factors could have an adverse impact on Cairn India's production and profitability.
+All these factors could have an adverse impact on Cairn India's production, operations and profitability

-Maintaining Health and Safety related Performance of Contractors/sub-contractors
+Health and safety related performance of our staff including contractors / sub-contractors